A young Kansas nurse, Dorothy's life is changed completely when she's swept up in a tornado and taken to the Land of Oz.

 - Empowered Badass Normal: Dorothy was able to handle herself with just her gun and her wits and becomes even more of a threat as she becomes even more proficient with the Gauntlets.

-- Guile Heroine: She has shades of it.
-She's not particularly powerful by Oz standards, but she does manage to defeat a Nigh Invulnerable witch simply by tricking her into shooting herself with a gun.
+- She has shades of it.
+She's not particularly powerful by Oz standards, but she does manage to defeat a Nigh-Invulnerable witch simply by tricking her into shooting herself with a gun.

 - She's also not above stealing medicine from the hospital where she works for her aging adoptive aunt.

-- Friend to All Children: Breaks down Tip's bedroom door to help him escape.
+- Friend to All Children: She reaks down Tip's bedroom door to help him escape.
 Later seen protecting Sylvie, a Cute Mute girl.

-- Happily Adopted: Dismisses her biological mother in favour of her adopted family.
+- Happily Adopted: She dismisses her biological mother in favor of her adopted family.

-- Becomes an Animal Motif when she chooses a dog mask to wear at the Festival of the Beast.
+- Heroes Love Dogs: She hasn't been seen without Toto yet.
+It becomes an Animal Motif when she chooses a dog mask to wear at the Festival of the Beast.

 - Klingon Promotion: Dorothy visits East's castle one episode after having a hand in her death and is made the new Mistress of the East for a short time.

-- Literally Shattered Lives: Does this to a couple of villagers who have been Taken for Granite by a young witch, so she can can free said girl.
+- Literally Shattered Lives: She does this to a couple of villagers who have been Taken for Granite by a young witch, so she can can free said girl.

-- Magical Accessory: Inherits East's gold and ruby gauntlets called "the Elements" after her death, which allow for Weather Manipulation.
+- Magical Accessory: She inherits East's gold and ruby gauntlets called "the Elements" after her death, which allow for Weather Manipulation.

 - Mama Bear: Dorothy acts as this to Sylvie despite not being her mother.